farleyknight/dive-vscode-extension/docs/next_steps.md

 *   **Problem:** Direct usage of the `vscode` module in unit tests (files in `test/suite/*.test.ts`, excluding `test/suite/e2e/**`) leads to brittle tests that are hard to write and maintain.
 This is because they become dependent on the complex VS Code API surface, requiring intricate mocking.
 *   **Objective:** Refactor unit tests to eliminate direct dependencies on the `vscode` module.
 This involves introducing abstraction layers (interfaces, wrapper functions) for any VS Code services needed by core logic.
 Unit tests will then mock these custom abstractions, not `vscode` objects directly.
 This aligns with the principle outlined in `docs/mistakes.md#1-using-vscode-module-directly-in-unit-tests-for-core-logic`.
-*   **Implementation Approach:**
-    1.  **Identify `vscode` API Usage:** Systematically review the unit tests within the defined scope to pinpoint all direct interactions with the `vscode` module.
-    2.  **Define Abstraction Layers:** For each identified `vscode` service or functionality, create custom interfaces or wrapper functions/classes.
-These abstractions will define the precise methods and properties required by the core logic, without directly exposing `vscode` types.
-    3.  **Implement Concrete Wrappers (Runtime):** Develop concrete implementations of these new abstractions.
-These implementations will be responsible for interacting with the actual `vscode` module, effectively translating calls from the abstraction layer to the underlying `vscode` API.
-These wrappers are used when the extension operates within the VS Code environment.
-    4.  **Refactor Core Logic:** Modify the core application logic (the code under test) to depend on the newly defined custom abstractions instead of directly calling `vscode` APIs.
-    5.  **Mock Abstractions in Unit Tests:** Update the unit tests to mock the custom abstraction layers.
-Since these abstractions are defined and controlled within the project, creating and managing mocks for them will be significantly simpler and more stable compared to mocking the extensive and potentially internal `vscode` object model.

-    *   **Illustrative Example: Abstracting `vscode.LanguageModelChat`**
-        *   This ongoing effort (detailed further in the "Abstracting `vscode.LanguageModelChat` for Testability and Flexibility" section) serves as a practical example of this approach.
-        *   **Problem Context:** Direct use of `vscode.LanguageModelChat` in `disambiguateEndpoint` caused difficulties in E2E tests, particularly with `instanceof vscode.LanguageModelTextPart` checks.
-        *   **Abstraction Steps:**
-            1.  **Define `ILanguageModelAdapter`:** An interface specifying a `sendRequest` method that returns promises of simplified, plain JavaScript objects (not `vscode` types).
-            2.  **Implement `VscodeLanguageModelAdapter`:** A class implementing `ILanguageModelAdapter`, wrapping a real `vscode.LanguageModelChat`.
-Its `sendRequest` method calls the actual VS Code API and *transforms* the response objects into the plain JavaScript objects defined by the interface.
-            3.  **Refactor `disambiguateEndpoint`:** Modify it to accept an `ILanguageModelAdapter` and work with the plain JavaScript objects.
-            4.  **Update E2E Test:** The test provides a test-specific implementation of `ILanguageModelAdapter` that directly yields the plain JavaScript objects, bypassing `instanceof` issues and giving full control over the test data.
 *   **Scope:**
     *   `test/suite/call-hierarchy.test.ts`
     *   `test/suite/extension.test.ts`